William Henry Harrison III: 1961–1965

 On September 10, 1959, Harrison announced at the Wyoming State Bar Association convention that he would run for the Republican nomination in either the Senate or House election.
 On October 29, he announced that he would seek the Republican nomination for Wyoming's at-large congressional district.
-On May 24, 1960, he filed to run in the Republican primary and narrowly defeated Kenneth L. Sailors, Mark Cox, Walter Kingham, and R. L. Greene after spending $8,897.
-In the general election he defeated Democratic nominee Hepburn T. Armstrong.
+On May 24, 1960, Harrison filed to run in the Republican primary and narrowly defeated Kenneth L. Sailors, Mark Cox, Walter Kingham, and R. L. Greene after spending $8,897.
+In the general election, he defeated Democratic nominee Hepburn T. Armstrong.

-During the 86th session of the House of Representatives he was reappointed to serve on the Interior and Insular Affairs House Committee.
-In the Interior and Insular Affairs House Committee he served on the Irrigation and Reclamation, Mining, and Indian Affairs subcommittees.
+During the 86th session of the House of Representatives, Harrison was reappointed to serve on the Interior and Insular Affairs House Committee.
+In the Interior and Insular Affairs House Committee, he served on the Irrigation and Reclamation, Mining, and Indian Affairs subcommittees.

-On April 25, 1962, he announced that he would seek another term in the House of Representatives and filed for renomination in the Republican primary on July 5.
-In the Republican primary he defeated G. L. Spence after spending $11,418.
-During the general election he was forced to suspend campaign activity to attend a top security meeting, open to only members of Congress and governors, regarding the Cuban Missile Crisis.
-In the general election he defeated Democratic nominee Lou Mankus.
+On April 25, 1962, Harrison announced that he would seek another term in the House of Representatives and filed for renomination in the Republican primary on July 5.
+In the Republican primary, he defeated G. L. Spence after spending $11,418.
+During the general election, Harrison was forced to suspend campaign activity to attend a top security meeting, open to only members of Congress and governors, regarding the Cuban Missile Crisis.
+In the general election, Harrison defeated Democratic nominee Lou Mankus.

-During the 87th session of the House of Representatives Harrison left the Interior and Insular Affairs House Committee and became the ranking Republican on the Interior subcommittee of the House Committee on Appropriations which handled funding for the Forest Service and Department of the Interior.
+During the 87th session of the House of Representatives, Harrison left the Interior and Insular Affairs House Committee and became the ranking Republican on the Interior subcommittee of the House Committee on Appropriations, which handled funding for the Forest Service and Department of the Interior.

-It was speculated that Harrison would run against incumbent Democratic Senator Gale W. McGee in the 1964 Senate election, but on January 29, 1964, he announced that he would not run in the Senate election and run for reelection to the House instead.
-In the general election he was narrowly defeated by Teno Roncalio who benefited from the coattail effect of President Lyndon B. Johnson's victory in Wyoming against Republican presidential nominee Barry Goldwater.
+It was speculated that Harrison would run against incumbent Democratic Senator Gale W. McGee in the 1964 Senate election, but on January 29, 1964, he announced that he would not run in the Senate election and would, instead run for reelection to the House.
+In the general election, he was narrowly defeated by Teno Roncalio, who benefited from the coattail effect of President Lyndon B. Johnson's victory in Wyoming against Republican presidential nominee Barry Goldwater.